MegazoneDSG/poi-mapper/README.md

 | this.[cellFieldName] | this.qty  | Works only in DataRows. expression `this` means targeting cell's current row.
 If the qty's current row is 13 and qty's coumn is 3, return **D14**.
 See [ItemRow](#ItemRow) sample |

-### Row model samples includs cells.
+### Row model samples includes cells.

-The samples of row model includs cells.
+The samples of row model includes cells.

 ![](https://user-images.githubusercontent.com/61041926/95660437-ddc04d00-0b62-11eb-9e02-be6b6a839b88.png)